 Clean air, clean and plentiful water, and healthy soils are fundamental to nature recovery, as well as being the foundation for the ecosystem services that benefit those living in and around the National Landscape, and those visiting or working in it.
 The quality of these environmental resources is under pressure from a range of factors including urban development, road traffic, land management practices, water abstraction and recreation.
-In response we need to:

-- Tackle atmospheric pollution from road traffic and agricultural operations that threatens our internationally important lowland heathlands. - Improve the ecological status of our watercourses and ensure that the utilisation of water resources does not adversely affect the hydrological integrity of our wetlands.
+- Tackle atmospheric pollution from road traffic and agricultural operations that threatens our internationally important lowland heathlands. - Improve the ecological status of our watercourses and ensure that the utilisation of water resources does not adversely affect the hydrological integrity of our wetlands. - Protect and manage our soils and minimise their loss and erosion from land use change and management and recreational activities.